mokyen/okyensourcesoftware/dmi.md

  The decision making is the most important part to test, and using DMI makes this code easy to test.
 Therefore, the decision making is highly valuable.

 Since we've already tested the decisions, we could write tests for the remaining IO and wiring code.
 Testing this typically requires the use of test doubles, especially [spies, fakes, or mocks](https://martinfowler.com/bliki/TestDouble.html).
-All of these doubles attempt to simulate the injected object based on some assumptions which make them extremely coupled to that injected object.
+All of these doubles attempt to simulate the injected object based on some assumptions that make them extremely coupled to that injected object.
 This leads to brittle tests.
 Using a mocking framework or creating a fake/stub isn't particularly difficult.
 However, I find that heavy testing of this IO leads to complicated tests that will break whenever the external dependencies change.
 The assumptions about these dependencies, especially if those dependencies are components outside of the developer's control like external libraries or embedded hardware, are also fragile.
 After you've made all of these assumptions, have you really increased your confidence that the code is functional?
 The benefit achieved is highly outweighed by the effort to create and maintain these tests.

 So does DMI advocate that the only automated testing should be for the decision making?
 What about all the rest of the code?
 No, we have a solution for that too.
 We'll get there.